 Night Lights Denver at the Daniels & Fisher Tower

 Along the 16th Street Mall, the Denver Theatre District launched Night Lights Denver in early November 2019.
 This year-round, cutting-edge projection mapping installation on the Arapahoe Street side of the Daniels & Fisher Tower (1601 Arapahoe St.) is on display every Thursday through Saturday evening.
 Don’t miss the chance to see ultra-creative minds utilize this iconic Denver landmark—once the tallest building in Denver and west of the Mississippi—as a cultural canvas for sharing their work.
-During the holiday season through Jan.
-31, Night Lights Denver features works by Colorado-based artists Joel Swanson, Sofie Birkin and others.
+Night Lights Denver features works by Colorado-based artists.

-The spectacular new Mile High Tree is located in the Denver Performing Arts Complex’s Sculpture Park.
+The spectacular Mile High Tree is located this year on the 16th Street Mall at Welton Street.
 Step inside this brilliantly lit, 110-foot-tall, 39-foot-wide immersive art installation.

-It's the tallest digital tree in North America (and the tallest art installation in Denver’s history by the way) and features spectacular evening light shows using pixel LED technology choreographed to the classic songs of Christmas, Hanukkah, Kwanzaa and other holiday celebrations.
-Nightly lights and music shows take place every 15 minutes, alternating between two different shows from 5 p.m. to 10:30 p.m.
-(Nov.
-30-Jan.
-1) and from 5:30 p.m. to 9 p.m.
-(Jan.
-2-Jan.
-31).
+It's the tallest digital tree in North America (and the tallest art installation in Denver’s history by the way) and features spectacular evening light shows using pixel LED technology choreographed to the classic holiday songs.
+The tree will be lit throughout the season for the public’s enjoyment and will be open for program viewings from 5-9:30 p.m. most Thursdays, Fridays and Saturdays, and from 5-8 p.m. on some Sundays.
+See the complete list of dates.

 Denver City & County Building

 It doesn't any more colorful than this.
 Denver’s annual lighting of the City & County Building on the day after Thanksgiving dates back almost 100 years.
-If you missed the big event, you can still see the brilliant display nightly throughout the holiday season.
+You can see the brilliant display nightly throughout the holiday season.

 If you want a guided experiece where you can meet new people and learn more about the holiday traditions, check out Denver Local Tours and Denver Walking Tours.
-They are both offering tours that cover the aforementioned attractions.
+They are both offering tours that cover the aforementioned attractions and more.
+Custom tours are also available.